 Inngo Tourist Inn (El Nido Town)

-If you’re quick to book this hotel in El Nido, you’ll get a clean room with air conditioning, a ceiling fan, hot water, and right in the very heart of El Nido Town from $22 per night.
-It’s true they’re not very big, but it’s more than enough for what you usually do in El Nido.
-Also, when you make the booking, if available, you’ll see there are different room types, some more modern than others, as they recently renovated.
+If you book this hotel in El Nido early enough, you’ll get a clean room with air conditioning, a ceiling fan, hot water, right in the heart of El Nido Town, from $22 per night.
+It’s true the rooms aren’t very big, but it’s more than enough for what you’ll usually be doing in El Nido.
+Also, when you make the booking, if there’s availability, you’ll see several room types, as some have been renovated more recently than others.

-The only downside we see to this hotel in El Nido is that they don’t serve breakfast and the internet connection inside the room isn’t usually good, but you will have Wi‑Fi in the common areas and just outside the room.
-All in all, the price is really good for where it’s located and, as often happens in the Philippines, the staff are charming.
+The only downside we see to this hotel in El Nido is that they don’t serve breakfast and the internet connection in the room isn’t usually good, but you will have Wi-Fi in the common areas and just outside the room.
+All in all, the price is really good considering the location and, as often happens in the Philippines, the staff are lovely.

 Book your room at Inngo Tourist Inn here